lukasbm/lepizig-typst/example/test.typ

   ]
 ]

-// TODO: styling is broken by this point ... due to set page overwrites ... need to scope them
+// FIXME: styling is broken by this point ... due to set page overwrites ... need to scope them
 // #references

 #section-slide("Presentation")

 #slide(title: "Notes and `pdfpc`")[
   TODO: explain how to use notes and pdfpc
 ]